 The starting antiretroviral therapy regimen for adults and adolescents with HIV is usually one of the following:

 - dolutegravir (Tivicay) plus tenofovir/emtricitabine (Truvada)

-Once the healthcare provider finds an effective regimen, the viral load can become undetectable within 6 months.
-This is not a cure, as the virus will remain in certain body tissues.
-However, the levels will be substantially lower.
+Once the doctor finds a successful combination of drugs, the person’s viral load can become undetectable within 6 months.
+Antiretroviral therapy is not a cure for HIV, because even at undetectable levels, the virus remains in certain body tissues.

-When discussing the most suitable treatment regimen, talk to the healthcare provider about any possible difficulties with taking the medication, such as a busy lifestyle or a lack of health insurance.
-They can help address and solve these issues.
+When discussing the best approach to treatment, a person should let the doctor know about anything that might make taking the medication difficult, such as a busy lifestyle or a lack of health insurance.
+The doctor can help address these issues.

-Healthcare providers will take the following into consideration when choosing a person’s antiretroviral therapy regimen:
+Healthcare professionals take the following into consideration when recommending an antiretroviral treatment plan:

 - other health conditions

-- possible interactions between HIV medications and other medications a person is taking
+- possible interactions between the HIV drugs and other medications

 - the cost of HIV medications